 e4 meaning “move the white king pawn two squares ahead.”
 And it was supposed to reply

 e5 meaning “I moved the black king pawn two squares ahead.”
-If I had known that twenty years ago, I would have understood a little more the idea because it turned out GNU Chess did know a little bit about the board:
+If I had known that twenty years ago, I would have understood a little more the idea because it turned out GNU Chess did know a little bit about how to draw a board:

 White (1) : e4 TimeLimit = 0 TimeLimit = 0 1. e4 black KQkq e3 r n b q k b n r p p p p p p p p . . . . . . . . . . . . . . . . . . . .
 P . . . . . . . . . . .
 P P P P .
 P P P R N B Q K B N R Thinking... white KQkq e6 r n b q k b n r p p p p . p p p . . . . . . . . . . . . p . . . . . . .
 P . . . . . . . . . . .
 P P P P .
 P P P R N B Q K B N R My move is : e5 White (2) :

-This separation allows—amongst other things—to leave the development of the interface with developers with a graphic design background, whilst the engine remains under the control of the mathematically inclined.
-The frontend will be just a program that shows the board and when the user moved the pawn, for example by dragging the mouse, the frontend would tell
+This separation allows—among other things—to leave the development of the interface to developers with a graphic design background, whilst leaving the engine under the control of the mathematically inclined.
+The frontend will be just a program that shows the board, and when the user moved the pawn, for example by dragging the mouse, the frontend would tell

 Not only does this way of programming allow to have different interfaces—say one with a 2D board, one with a 3D representation of the pieces, one running in a mobile phone, one running through a web interface, etc.—without having to change the chess engine at all, but it also substantially enhances scalability and extensibility.
-Say next year a new holographic technology appears and the very same backend can be used to play against the computer by virtually “moving” an holographic representation of the afore-mentioned pawn.
-I hope you get the picture.
+Say next year a new holographic technology appears in the market.
+The very same backend can be used to play against the computer by virtually “moving” an holographic representation of the aforementioned pawn.
+You get the picture, don’t you?

 I wanted to study and understand the odds of the game when using different rules and playing strategies.
-And being closer to math than to graphic design, I started to write a free-as-in-freedom blackjack backend inspired in GNU Chess.
+And being myself closer to math than to graphical design, I started to write a free-as-in-freedom blackjack backend inspired in GNU Chess.
 I named it LibreBlackjack.4

-So when someone runs the program, she is again welcomed with a somehow cryptic message just like I was in 1997:
+So when a user runs the program, she is again welcomed with a somehow cryptic message just like I was in 1997:

-Following GNU Chess again, we might play ASCII-based blacjack from the terminal:
+Following GNU Chess again, we might play real-time ASCII-based blackjack from the terminal.

-Nevertheless, the main objective of LibreBlackjack is to analyze and understand the results of different playing and betting strategies, card counting methods and even different sets of rules5 In order to do that one or more players ought to be coded in a high-level language—for example Perl, Python or even AWK—a couple of million hands to see the outcome.
+Nevertheless, the main objective of LibreBlackjack is to analyze and to understand the results of different playing and betting strategies, card counting methods and even different sets of rules.5 In order to do that one or more players ought to be coded in a high-level language—for example Perl, Python or even AWK—a couple of million hands to see what the outcome is.